edwinzhng/chatfinity/README.md

 Chat app to randomly connect users with limited time to chat.
 Built with MongoDB, Express, React, Node and Socket.io.

 ## Features
-* User authentication done locally, through Facebook or Google with [Passport.js](http://www.passportjs.org/)
+* User authentication done locally or through Facebook/Google with [Passport.js](http://www.passportjs.org/)

 ## For local development